 –If you are as human as the rest of us, you were not entirely blameless in the work which ended so badly.
 The person who blames everyone else for his woes without taking any of the responsibility for any portion of it himself is probably into denial.
 Don’t let that happen to you.

 –Keep your eyes on the Lord Jesus.
 He is both the Author and Finisher of your salvation.
 Which is to say, He started it and He will end it–in His own time and way.
 So, keep trusting Him.

-–If no church will consider you now after the way the last congregation dismissed you, then start a ministry.
+–If no church will consider you now after the way the last congregation dismissed you. start a ministry.
 Perhaps the Lord wants you to birth a church in your living room, or to minister at the jail or in hospitals as a chaplain.
 No one on earth can keep you from ministering in the name of Jesus, even if they are able to prevent you from getting a paid position with an established church.
-Preach on the street corner.
-Go online.
-Youtube is sitting there awaiting you.

 –Many a pastor has found freedom in being bi-vocational–that is, having a full-time job during the week that pays the bills while pastoring a church at night and on weekends.
-In most cases, these churches are smaller.
+In most cases, these churches are smaller than the larger, more impressive congregations.
 But not always.
 Even so, you would do well to get over having to have a full-time, paid position.
 Look for ways to carry out the calling God has given you.

 Paul told Timothy to “fulfill your ministry” (2 Timothy 4:5).

 –Pray God will help you to get past the mistreatment at the hands of His people.
 No church is going to want an angry pastor.
 No search committee wants a preacher who is still licking his wounds from the last place he served.
 They’re looking for a healthy, loving pastor, and rightly so.